nycdepartmentoffinance/onboarding/proxy_python.md

 [How to add Conda to PATH](https://stackoverflow.com/questions/44515769/conda-is-not-recognized-as-internal-or-external-command).

 ### 2. Test to make sure that python is working correctly from Command Prompt
-In a new session of command prompt (not Anaconda Prompt), type the following:
+In a new session of command prompt, type the following:
 ```
 python
 ```